G6PD testing

 Testing for G6PD enzyme deficiency is essential for healthcare workers to provide the most appropriate treatment for P. vivax malaria.

-Our volume guarantee is helping to ensure the availability of G6PD testing in countries with high P. vivax malaria burden.
+Our volume guarantee helped to ensure the availability of G6PD testing in countries with high P. vivax malaria burden.

 Our